 Written by: Barbara Gretsch and Rebecca Astorga

-As a small media and PR agency built on selling our services and expected to endure in the time of COVID-19, we needed to shift focus, but how?
-“How do we get motivated as a team to serve and not to sell?”
-“How do we build alignment around our company value of creating a sincere difference, given the challenging and uncertain times?”
-Well, these questions did not last as it was time to act – and act we have done.
+As a small media and PR agency built on selling our services and expected to somehow endure in these difficult times, we needed to shift focus.
+But how?
+Some of the primary questions that came up were “How do we get motivated as a team to serve and not to sell?” and “How do we build alignment around our company value of creating a sincere difference, given the challenging and uncertain times?”
+Thankfully, we found the answers to these questions and we took action.

-Below we have shared how the new normal, #WFH, and our company’s core values and corporate communications have shined through us all in 3 simple ways.
+We’re happy to share with you how maintaining our company’s core values and following 3 simple corporate communications principles have helped us adjust to the new normal (#WFH).
 By embodying a positive attitude through contribution, participation and mastery, we hope to help guide other small businesses to better times ahead.

 Read the articles here:

-And in addition, FIU School of Communication and Journalism hosted us for #CafecitoChat where Heather Radi-Bermudez spoke with us about how brands can better react during times of crisis.
-Please check it out and see what we have to say are leading factors for companies to thrive in the time of crisis:
+In addition, FIU School of Communication and Journalism hosted us for #CafecitoChat where Heather Radi-Bermudez spoke with us about how brands can better react during times of crisis.
+Please check it out for our insights on the leading factors that enable companies to thrive in times of global upheaval:

 View this post on Instagram

 Finally, mastery.
 This concept is encapsulated by Robert Greene in his book Mastery – “The future belongs to those who learn more skills and combine them in creative ways.”
 As a company currently focused on selling less and serving more, we felt there was no better time to hone our marketing craft.

 From becoming super savvy with internal communications software – Slack and Zoom – to online marketing and digital class certification courses through Google Skillshop and Hubspot Academy, we are just getting better in delivering optimal results for our clients.
 And, boy, do we love it!